|

 goal and I could buy the best that Suntour had to

 offer, albeit on the used market.
-In the
+In the case

-better quality bike than their higher rung
+quality bike than their higher rung Professional

-Professional model.
-Notice also,
+model.
+Notice also, at the top of

-at the top of this page is the picture of the rear
+this page is the picture of the rear dropout on my

 An aside regarding Suntour vs Shimano.
 They were both great companies.
 Shimano was always a bigger company and had divisions in other sporting areas, fishing reels for example.
 When Suntour wanted a Suntour branded crank they went to Sugino to get them to make one special for them.
 However, when Shimano wanted to have a Shimano branded crank they just bought the other JBM member company, in this case they bought Takagi and from that point onward they were part of the Shimano Company and branded so.
 1986 Fuji Fully Custom